The British Bone Marrow Registry

 There are some diseases, such as some forms of leukaemia, which stop the factory from working properly.
 For many such patients, the best hope of a cure is receiving a stem cell transplant.

 The British Bone Marrow Registry (BBMR) is part of NHS Blood and Transplant (NHSBT).
 We help patients find suitable stem cell matches by recruiting potential donors from our dedicated blood donors.
+Read more about what it means to join the British Bone Marrow Registry.

 You're in safe hands